DOCGroup/CoSMIC/README.md

 ============================
 1. Start GME.

-2. Select File->Import XML, and navigate to the directory “examples” under the directory in which CoSMIC was installed.
-Note that each paradigm mentioned above has its examples in its corresponding “examples” directory.
+2. Select File->Import XML, and navigate to the directory ï¿½examplesï¿½ under the directory in which CoSMIC was installed.
+Note that each paradigm mentioned above has its examples in its corresponding ï¿½examplesï¿½ directory.
 Choose Hello.xme.
-Leave the default item “Create project file” checked in the dialog box that pops up.
+Leave the default item ï¿½Create project fileï¿½ checked in the dialog box that pops up.
 Click Next.
-Accept the default name “Hello”.
+Accept the default name ï¿½Helloï¿½.
 Click Open.

 3. The importer should succeed.
 Click on OK button on the next dialog box.